femo-dev/femo-dev/README.md

 ## A little more about me

-- 🔭 I am currently working on my personal project that will help us learn vocabulary in another language more efficiently
+- 🔭 I'm currently working on my personal project that will help us learn vocabulary in another language more efficiently
-- 🌱 I’m currently learning Software Developer on Manitoba Institute of Trades and Technology (MITT)
+- 🌱 I’m currently studying Software Developer Certificate at Manitoba Institute of Trades and Technology (MITT)
 - 👯 I’m looking to collaborate on FEDLATAM's Website as a volunteer
 - 🤔 I’m looking for help with how to do networking and find better labor opportunities
 - 💬 Ask me about what is Deno and Fresh